SumedhaJagtap/MAD_Practical_Test/README.md

               allocateCust()
        5.4.2  A goroutine will be evaluted with ith customer to call a allocateCust().

-        /* For now I'm confused in how to assign a function call for each cashier */
+        /* For now I'm confused in how to assign a function call for each cashier Please ignore the bank.go code*/

          for i:=1;i<=CustNo;i++{
              go func(i int){